Faster Gradient Methods for Highly-Smooth Stochastic Bilevel Optimization: The F SA- Method

 Let $\nu = 1/\lambda$ in Eq. (\ref{eq:penalty-Kwon}).
 Then the fully first-order hyper-gradient estimator \citep{kwon2023fully,chen2023near} is exactly using forward difference to approximate $\nabla \varphi(\vx)$, that is,

 However, the forward difference is not the only way to approximate a derivative.
 Essentially, it falls into a general class of $p$th-order finite difference \citep{atkinson2005finite} that can guarantee an $\gO(\nu^p)$ approximation error.
-We restate this known result in the following lemma and provide a self-contained proof in Appendix \ref{apx:proof-err-pth} for completeness. \begin{lem} Assume the unitary function $\psi: \sR \rightarrow \sR$ has $C$-Lipschitz continuous $p$th-order derivative.
-If $p$ is even, there exist $p$th-order central difference coefficients $\{ \alpha_j\}_{j=-p/2}^{p/2}$ such that
+We restate this known result (with generalization to vector-valued functions) in the following lemma and provide a self-contained proof in Appendix \ref{apx:proof-err-pth} for completeness. {\begin{lem} Assume the function $\psi: \sR\rightarrow \sR^d$ has $C$-Lipschitz continuous $p$th-order derivative.
+There exist coefficients $\{ \alpha_j\}$ such that